Virginia softball team walks off with win over Virginia Tech

-For the second straight game, Virginia and Virginia Tech went to extra innings.
+For the second straight game, Virginia and Virginia Tech went to extra innings in their best-of-3 softball series.

 Eden Bigham (10-4) picked up the win in relief for UVa (26-12, 7-7 ACC) after working the final 1.2 innings, allowing one run on one hit with a walk.
-She entered the game with the bases loaded in the seventh inning and one out and surrendered the grand slam that tied the game.
+She entered the game with the bases loaded in the seventh inning and one out and surrendered the grand slam that tied the game and sent it to extra innings.

+"I’m proud of our team for staying with it," Hardin said.
+"It would have been easy to throw in the towel or lose our energy.
+We knew we had it in us.
+I’m excited about Leah taking a big risk and playing the kind of game she’s capable of playing."

 Molly Jacobson (4-2) took the loss in relief for the Hokies (30-9, 10-4 ACC), allowing the one run on four hits with two strikeouts in 2.2 innings of work.